emerald-dao/emerald-academy-v2/src/lib/content/tutorials/deploy-contract-flow-cli/en/readme.md

   import LessonVideo from '$lib/components/atoms/LessonVideo.svelte';
 </script>

-This tutorial will help you deploy a smart contract on Flow testnet/mainnet.
+This tutorial will help you deploy a smart contract on Flow testnet/mainnet using the Flow CLI.

+## Video

 <LessonVideo {lessonVideoUrl} {lessonVideoDescription} />